 Commission Rules, Section 9100.40 (c)(4)).

 On its initial and renewal applications for self-insurance, an employer must indicate how its workers' compensation claims will be administered.

 An employer may self-administer its claims or contract with a service company.
-If an employer contracts with a service company a copy of the contract must be submitted to the Commission.
-In servicing claims, the employer or service company must provide adequate facilities for the investigation, administration and payment of claims.
-In determining adequacy, the Commission looks to whether there is personnel experienced in the adjudication of workers' compensation claims; whether a reporting system exists; whether the reporting system is automated the frequency of reports and the response system to claim filing.
+If an employer contracts with a service company, a copy of the contract must be submitted to the Commission.
+In servicing claims, the employer or service company must provide adequate facilities for the investigation, administration, and payment of claims.
+In determining adequacy, the Commission looks to whether there are personnel experienced in the adjudication of workers' compensation claims; whether a reporting system exists; whether the reporting system is automated and the frequency of reports; and the response system to claims filing.

 What companies have received permission from the Commission to self-insure?

 Click here to obtain the list of individual, private, parent companies that the Commission has authorized to self-insure, pursuant to Section 4(a) of the Illinois Workers' Compensation Act.
 Please note that subsidiaries do not appear on this list.